KyberNetwork/widget-monitor-js/README.md

 |  day of week |     0-7 (or names, 0 or 7 are sunday)  |

 #### addTx/removeTx
-Add an transaction with hash and data (amount, token symbol) to queue, schedule task will auto check and validate with tx data fetched from network
+Add an transaction with hash and data (amount, token symbol) to queue.
 ```javascript
 monitorTx.addTx({
   hash: "0xe763ffe95d02e231f1d745...8bf604953077fefc1eef369e901e",